 “It won’t hurt much longer,” promises Javier Bardem’s character in the 2017 movie Mother!
 With this utter trainwreck of a year careening to a close, we guess you could say the same of 2017, although who knows what we have to look forward to as the second year of the Trump era begins.

-2017 was supposed the year we came together, leaving the nitty-gritty of our critiques behind in favor of a dignified #resistance and pathetic odes to “country over party.”
+2017 was supposed to be the year we came together, leaving the nitty-gritty of our critiques behind in favor of a dignified #resistance and pathetic odes to “country over party.”
 Rather than blithely accept the explanations thrown at us by Democratic party insiders, the rest of the liberal establishment, or the ever more numerous factions forming on both the left and right, we opted for vigorous rejoinders on all fronts—politics, culture, literature, and tech.
 Guileless unity led by our spineless political and media elite dreaming of a so-called “militant center” will be fruitless in the end.
 Aren’t comforting liberal fables a big part of how we got here in the first place?

 While the hurt will undoubtedly continue into the new year, let our war on bullshit carry us through these troubled times.
 Well, that and this gleeful selection of biting salvos, essays, and reviews.